5T33Z0/Clover-Crate/Graphics/README.md

 - **Hint**: The `config.plists` included in the [Desktop Configs](https://github.com/5T33Z0/Clover-Crate/tree/main/Desktop_Configs) and [Laptop Configs](https://github.com/5T33Z0/Clover-Crate/tree/main/Laptop_Configs) sections contain a lot of Framebufer patches for various Intel CPU families already which might be useful to get your Intel HD/UHD graphics up and running.

 ## FB Name
+**Framebuffer Name**.
+This parameter is specific to ATI/AMD Radeon Cards for which more than 70 different framebuffer varniants exist, each with a unique name to identify it (check the extensive list in Clover Configurator).

-Framebuffer Name.
-This parameter is specific to ATI/AMD Radeon Cards, for which about three dozen different framebuffers exist which don't follow any specific pattern.
-Clover automatically chooses the most appropriate Framebuffer for most common cards it detects.
-However, you can choose a custom one from the dropdown menu if the automatically detected one causes issues.
+Usually, Clover automatically chooses the most appropriate Framebuffer for most common cards it detects.
+However, you can choose a custom one from the dropdown menu or enter a name manually if the automatically detected one causes issues.
 Just make sure it matches the Controller used in your ATI/AMD Card.

 ### Using `Inject ATI` for current AMD Graphics Cards
 Since Clover r5145, commit 89658955f, the Framebuffer Patches for ATI/AMD were updated for better performance under macOS Monterey 12.3 with newer GPUs.
 Do the following to enable the correct framebuffer for your AMD GPU: